+64 9 269 0080

 Absolute Exception to Confidentiality – When a disclosure is made that clearly indicates to the counsellor a client has the intention of harming themselves or others, the counsellor will inform the appropriate services to ensure no harm will occur to anyone.

 The Health Centre is centrally located, right beside student services and is open from 8am – 3.30pm daily during term time.
 The registered nurses offer confidential advice, care and treatment to learners and are trained to offer help in protecting young people physically and emotionally, encouraging independence and healthy lifestyles.
-The nurses work in a non-judgemental manner and are culturally aware.
+The nurses work in a non-judgmental manner and are culturally aware.

 email@example.com and on extension 900.